-Monitoring Agency Advisory Group - A subgroup of the American Chemistry Council Product Approval Protocol Task Group that provides guidance on policy, technical and operational matters to the American Chemistry Council Monitoring Agency.
+Monitoring Agency Advisory Group (MAAG)- A subgroup of the American Chemistry Council Product Approval Protocol Task Group that provides guidance on policy, technical, and operational matters to the American Chemistry Council Monitoring Agency and acts as a liaison between the ACC Monitoring Agency and the PAPTG.

-Multiple Test Evaluation Procedures (MTEP) - Any data-based approach for evaluation of the quality and performance of a candidate formulation where one or more tests have been conducted (see $\underline{\mathsf{Appendix}\,\mathsf{F}}$).
+Multiple Test Evaluation Procedures (MTEP) - Any data-based approach for evaluation of the quality and performance of a candidate formulation where one or more tests have been conducted (see Appendix F).